electricgecko/MARK/readme.md

 ### Setup & configuration
 1. In your */imgs/* folder, create subfolders you want M A R K to use, such as **architecture**, **art** or **textures**.
 Folder names should not contain spaces.
-2. Visit */bookmarklet/* subfolder within the path you installed M A R K to.
+2. Open the */bookmarklet/* subfolder within the path you installed M A R K to in your browser.
 On this page, drag the bookmarklet to your favourites bar.
 3. In **config.php**, you will find some basic configuration options, such as the default thumbnail size and the name of your image folder.
 You may change these values if you like.
 4. Good to go.
 Happy M A R King!